beanfacts/quix/websockets/README.md

 # Quix WSI (WebSockets Interface)

-### Authentication
+### Initial Authentication
 Quix WSI performs simple authentication on the client-side using basic username/password authentication.
 The credentials are checked on the server and a token is provided to the user for future use.
+**Note:** This should only be performed once, and the token saved to the server's disk for later usage.
+Should this section be run again, the server should treat the backend as a new one.

 #### Client
 ```js